spryker/spryker-docs/docs/aop/user/apps/payone.md

 When customers pay with PayPal, the flow is as follows:

-1. The customer is redirected to the PayPal website, where they have to log in.
+1. Customer is redirected to the PayPal website, where they have to log in.
 2. On the PayPal website, the customer either cancels or validates the transaction.
-3. The customer is taken to the checkout page with the message of either a successfully placed or canceled order.
+3. Customer is taken to the checkout page with the message of either a successfully placed or canceled order.

 When paying with PayPal, customers can: